Names Of Harry Potter Characters With Pictures

 Q: How does J.K.
 Rowling choose her character names?

-A: J.K.
+A: J.Which means k.
 Rowling draws inspiration from various sources, including classical mythology, history, literature, and folklore.
 She often blends these influences to create names that resonate with meaning and depth, reflecting the character's traits and role in the story.

 Q: Can you give an example of a name that foreshadows a character's fate?